-- Two CFI staff over 21 years of age plus one teen assistant will be with the group the entire time; all have Educator clearances.
+- Two-three CFI staff over 21 years of age plus one teen assistant will be with the group the entire time; staff have Educator clearances.

 - * Additional SCHOLARSHIP assistance is available for qualifying Grand County, Utah families, please inquire at CFI.

 - Click here to read our cancellation policy.

 CFI offers our popular Explorers Base Camps – an eco-adventure for kids that want to combine active time outdoors with learning cool stuff about our woods and wildlife.We base at the Group Site at Warner Lake Campground in the La Sal National Forest.